 “Kimchi Bokkeumbap” in Korean, but with quinoa instead rice, plus a generous portion of mushrooms.
 This Kimchi Mushroom Fried Quinoa is an easy, quick, and very healthy dish to prepare.

 We all know quinoa is a very healthy ingredient.
 Kimchi is also very healthy in different and complimentary ways.
 And the taste is great, though for some it is an acquired taste.
 Among the many kimchi recipes on delectabilia are this delicious spicy kimchi stew and this unusual kimchi consommé.

 If you are not used to spicy food, the amount of chilli in most commercial kimchi’s should be fine for you.
 Taste the kimchi juice before adding it to the stir fry, just in case.
 If you would like it to be a little more spicy, add some gochujang paste, or if you don’t have any available, add some Tabasco sauce.
 I have done that and it works great.
 Tabasco, like kimchi, gets a lot of it’s character from a fermentation process.

 Koreans sometimes add some bacon or ham to the stir fry.
 I have tried adding some pancetta and it worked beautifully.
 Fry it in the oil before you do the mushrooms, then set it aside, dice, and add back when you add the kimchi.
-The vegetarian version is great, but few slices of pancetta adds an interesting dimension to the taste.
+This vegetarian version of kimchi quinoa is great, but few slices of pancetta certainly takes it in an interesting alternate direction.

 - 1 cup uncooked quinoa I used red quinoa